Horef/ct-neat-python/docs/discretizer.rst

    step uses the functions defined in the :py:mod:`iznn.dynamic_attractors` module, which returns a vector encoding the attractor (if one is found).

+   * If no attractor is found for a given input, then, based on the :py:param:`ret_initial_det` parameter, either None is stored as the attractor state for that input, or the determinism value for the dynamics of the system after the initial burn-in
+     (a float between 0 and 1) is stored instead.

 4. Over the space of the identified attractors, a clustering algorithm is applied to group similar attractors together.
    Either fixed number of clusters can be specified, or the algorithm can determine the optimal number of clusters based on the data.